9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 Information about the instructor can provide a compelling reason to take a class.
 Include a paragraph about the instructor and their background, or link to their bio elsewhere on your site.

-Include information about when and where the class will run, so students can tell if it fits their schedule.
-Remember to mention whether a class is online or in-person.
+Include information about when and where the class will run so parents and students can tell if it fits their schedule.
+Ideally you’ll include an address and room number.
+Remember to mention whether a class is online, in-person, or both.

 Include clear pricing information for every class.
 Make sure you’re accurately portraying the whole cost of the program.
 Some students may love to take an art class for $300, but when they find out they have to spend another $300 to buy their own supplies, the course no longer fits their budget.
 It will save both your time and theirs to be forthright about pricing.

-For big-ticket courses, consider offering payment plans to make them more accessible.
+Consider offering payment plans to make big-ticket courses more accessible.
 Being open about pricing helps build trust and gives students the information they need to make an informed decision.

-Every class listing should include a button or link where students can register right away.
-This makes it easy for someone to act while interest is high.
+Make it easy for students to act when interest is high.
+Every class listing should include a prominently placed button or link where students can register right away.

 Using online registration software with payment processing streamlines enrollment for students and for you.
 After registering online, all they have left to do is show up for class!

-Some programs can get all 9 parts right and still not see the number of registrations they were hoping for.
+Some programs will get all 9 parts right when it comes to their course catalog and still not see the number of registrations they were hoping for.
 Why?
 Because they’re requiring an account before letting someone view their course catalog.

-Your class offerings aren’t confidential information—in fact, the more people who know about them, the better!
-Making your course catalog accessible to all gives students the chance to discover a class that’s a perfect fit for them.
+Your class offerings shouldn't be confidential—in fact, the more people who know about them, the better!
+Making your course catalog openly accessible gives students the chance to discover a class that’s a perfect fit for them.

-Quick fix: Share your course catalog openly and freely.
-Make sure the link routes visitors directly to the catalog without a login.
+Our recommendation: Share your course catalog openly and freely.
+Make sure any class listing links route visitors directly to the catalog without a login.

-However you organize, make sure the course catalog is searchable.
-Bonus points if you can allow students to adjust how courses are sorted so they can view them by date, price, or alphabetically by title.
+However you decide to organize your course catalog, make sure it's searchable and consistent.
+Bonus points if you can allow students to adjust how courses are sorted so they can view based on the information they’re most interested in.

 CourseStorm offers everything you need to build your own course catalog like the examples shared here.
-To learn more, start your free trial or contact us today.
+To learn more, get your free CourseStorm demo today.